-Before we dive into questions, it’s important to get inside your interviewer’s head.
+But before we dive into questions, take a moment to get inside your interviewer’s head.
 What are they looking for?

 Here is the ultimate list of questions you can expect to be asked in a Product Management interview.
 Get ready to nail the interview!

-The 10 Most Important Product Manager Interview Questions
+The 10 most common Product Manager interview questions

 What do you see as a Product Manager’s main role within product development?